 - The best spot to find cockles is at the water’s edge at low tide, just below the surface.
 Stick your hands in the soft sand slowly, as there may also be jagged, sharp oyster shells.

-- Cockles are great on the BBQ but even better boiled.
+- Wondering how to cook cockles?
+Boiled cockles are the best, although they are also great cooked on the BBQ.
 Remember to rinse them well before you cook them.
 They open when they are ready to eat.
 Never eat cockles that don’t open on their own.
+We find many recipes include cockles and mussels together.

 - As with most fishing in New Zealand, there are strict limits as to the numbers collected.
 At Okoromai Bay the limit is 50 cockles per gatherer per day.
 For our group of three that translated to a maximum of 100, as I was not gathering.